Kwull/install-dev-win/README.md

 Software list
 ---
-Software list located in [packages.config]
+Software list is in [packages.config]

 TO DO
 ---